yani9o/simpleAuras/README.md

 \* = For these functions to work on targets SuperWoW is REQUIRED!
 Also only shows your own AuraDurations.

+## Poison Tracking

+simpleAuras can track poison enchantments on your weapons (MainHand and OffHand).
+This allows you to monitor when your poisons expire and how many charges remain.

+### How to set up:

+1. **Create the aura:**
+   - Type: `Poison`
+   - Unit: Select `MH` (MainHand) or `OH` (OffHand)
+   - Aura Name: Can be any name (poison type is detected automatically)
+   - Enable: `Show Duration` and/or `Show Stacks` as needed
+   - Duration Size/Stacks Size: Adjust font sizes for better visibility

+2. **Usage:**
+   - The aura will automatically detect when a poison is applied to the selected weapon
+   - Shows remaining duration and charges (if available)
+   - Updates every 3 seconds (independent of refresh rate)
+   - Updates immediately when weapon is changed or poison is applied/removed

+### Notes:
+- Poison data updates use a fixed 3-second timer for performance (independent of `/sa refresh` setting)
+- Works best with weapon slots that can have poisons applied
+- Charges display depends on poison type (some poisons don't show charge count)

 ## Reactive Spells Setup (Riposte, Overpower, etc)